-Signposts are considered Support Structures in MASH.
-There are three tests for each signpost configuration.
-Caltrans sign supports are considered MASH Test Level 3 systems.
-The testing criteria details are as follows.
-Additional tests may be required for impact angles that are determined to be critical.
+Sign posts are considered Support Structures in MASH.
+There are three tests for each sign post configuration.
+Caltrans sign supports are considered MASH Test Level 3 systems and the testing criteria details are as follows, additional tests may be required for impact angles that are determined to be critical: